Skip to main content

 }

-Store the run_id with whatever record in your system represents this document — you’ll need it to resume.
+The run_id is yours to keep.
+Store it with whatever record in your system represents this document.

 Resuming a run